codeforamerica/OpenOpenDataCensus/README.md

 ```

 [A model Google Sheet is available](https://docs.google.com/spreadsheets/d/1OhVbryeHBsPjJ3TjjVFlfM552pDKRjiUpTAXQJe9miA/).
 Duplicate it into your own Google Docs account to serve as your data store.

+It is relatively simple to add new types of data to be inventoried:

+1. In Google Sheets, in the `Dataset Descriptions` worksheet, add a row for the datatype in question.
+1. In `public/datatype`, create a new filename that matches the datatype's title in `Dataset Descriptions`, adhering to case (e.g., `WeeklyInspections.html`), by duplicating an existing file within `public/datatype`.
+Within the HTML, custom `<title>`, `<h1>`, and the `pageType` JavaScript variable.

+# Deploying

 Before deploying to GitHub Pages, customize your domain name in `public/common/CNAME`, or delete the file to serve your site from a `[yourname].github.io` address.